-and starts right where the cliffhanger of the main game left off.
-Instead of being rewarded for saving the day and killing tons of bad dudes, it turns out Ygerna and Damian just played with us.
-The only reward he got was being imprisoned in a crystal alive and at full conscience - forever.
-So while above Ygerna and Damian are stronger than ever thanks to the player reuniting them.
-The player himself has to idly sit by only having the Divine keeping him company.
-Or at least it seemed that way until Behrlin, a ghost, shows up and offers the player a deal: Go to Aleroth, which is under heavy attack by Ygerna's and Damian's forces and only a force-field put up by the wizard Zandalor keeps everything from falling apart.
-There the player has to free Behrlin's body who has been imprisoned for centuries in the caverns deep under the city.
-In return, Behrlin promises to revive the Divine to finally do what the player couldn't: destroy Ygerna and Damian for good.
-Sounds like a deal...
+Divinity II: Flames of Vengeance is an add-on for Divinity II: Ego Draconis and starts right where the cliffhanger of the main game left off.
+The protagonist has been imprisoned in a crystal alive and at full conscience, seemingly forever.
+Meanwhile, the sorceress Ygerna and her beloved Damian, the adoptive son of Lucian the Divine, have become stronger than ever thanks to the hero reuniting them.
+The protagonist has to idly sit by only having the Divine keeping him company.
+Or at least it seemed that way until Behrlin, a ghost, shows up and offers the hero a deal: Go to Aleroth, which is under heavy attack by Ygerna's and Damian's forces, and only a force-field put up by the wizard Zandalor keeps everything from falling apart.
+There the protagonist has to free Behrlin's body, which has been imprisoned for centuries in the caverns deep under the city.
+In return, Behrlin promises to revive the Divine to finally do what the hero couldn't: destroy Ygerna and Damian for good.

-As opposed to the main game, the add-on focuses more on solving quests by thinking and less on simple combat although there are often several paths available to overcome some of the obstacles.
+As opposed to the main game, the add-on focuses more on solving quests by thinking and less on simple combat, although there are often several paths available to overcome some of the obstacles.
 In addition the player won't really leave Aleroth during the whole game, making the stories behind the quests and the overall threat of Ygerna and Damien the driving factor of the player's avatar.